0xAlec/infrastructure-notes/Networked Systems.md

 ![[Pasted image 20230116164444.png]]
-*An example of LinkedIn's control + data plane.
+*An example of Linkerd's control + data plane.
 Each box is a Kubernetes pod, and the proxies run as a sidecar container in the pod.*

 Depending on the mesh implementation, one proxy is added per node/host/VM.
 As a result, data plane proxies must be **fast** and **light** since we're adding 2 proxy hops to every call (one on server-side, one on client-side).
 These proxies will also consume resources (CPU/memory) in each pod, scaling linearly.
 Container orchestration is also necessary here to aggregate deployments and updates to the proxies.